-To make things worse, the edger (see Sanding Equipment) is particularly prone to leaving cross-grain scratches that, when filled with stain, are still more obvious because they run against the main grain direction of the floor.
+To make things worse, the edger (see Pete’s rental sanding equipment in MN) is particularly prone to leaving cross-grain scratches that, when filled with stain, are still more obvious because they run against the main grain direction of the floor.

 There is no greater proof of an amateur job than edger swirl and cross-grain scratches that have been highlighted with stain.